The Kamada Soy Sauce Group supports and maintains three local museums.

 Tan Ou Sou main house

-The former residence of the president of Kamada Soy Sauce stands to the west of the head store.
 The outside features a geometric and clear-cut design with a flat roof and tiled walls.
 The inside has an elegant tatami room on the first floor and a full-fledged Western-style room complete with fireplace on the second floor.
 With influences of pre-war modernism, this is one of the first reinforced concrete buildings within the prefecture.

 Tan Ou Sou black gate